Students are expected to attend all of their classes.

 Students may encounter other circumstances (e.g. car accidents, job interviews) that result in course absences.

-Students should work with faculty directly, though accommodations are at the discretion of the instructor.
+Students should work with faculty directly, though adjustments are at the discretion of the instructor.
 Where possible, and with sufficient documentation, faculty should support student educational activities.

 Related Policies and Resources